 Before I set out in the morning, I checked the map and the elevation I would go through, and I knew I would have a few climbs today the longest would be near Saariselkä.
 When I got to Saariselkä, it was built up as a resort town, with downhill ski runs.
 I stopped at the gas station in Saariselkä to refill my water bottles and get snacks.
 I noticed there were a few people inside the gas station, and they were all playing video slots machines.
 They all were in my age group, I felt sad that they spent their money this way, maybe they needed some excitement.

-So far I had not been so concern about beer and wolf, I had been thinking before my trip, what would be the worst scenarios I could experience and how would I protect myself.
+So far I had not been so concerned about beer and wolf, I had been thinking before my trip, what would be the worst scenarios I could experience and how would I protect myself.
 Bear and Wolf was a concern, and with the weapon laws different in each EU country, I was hoping to get some type of bear spray.
 That was not possible, you needed a permit, now when I was heading more into forest land this concern came back to me.

 I got to Vuotso, another AirBnB room that I had booked, a much larger building than the house in Sevettijärvi.
 The building housed 10 different rooms with common areas for the sauna, kitchen, dining, and living space.
 On this day, we were the only guests.
 My sister had already arrived, she had cooked, I just sat down had a meal and Karhu beer.
 I watched a game of World Cup soccer before going to bed.